 Web Performance Monitoring

 Web Performance Monitoring takes Availability Monitoring to the next level and may check the page load speed, show performance on an element-by-element basis, and report on frontend and backend response times.
-Frequently Web Performance Monitoring uses a native browser to load the returned content for Real Browser Monitoring and Full Page Checks.
+Frequently Web Performance Monitoring uses a native browser to load the returned content for Full Page Checks.
 Loading the returned content into an actual browser window can capture errors that don’t appear initially in the first response.
 Issues captured by Web Performance Monitoring include checking for content, errors and slow responses caused by third-party content, and slow responding CDNs and databases.
 Web Performance Monitoring also includes multi-browser monitoring and mobile monitoring.

 Transaction Monitoring or Web Application Monitoring takes Synthetic Monitoring to yet a higher level.
 The checkpoint computer runs a script that can login to a service, complete forms, purchase products, and respond to system prompts.
 Transaction Monitoring tests the “happy paths” to ensure that visitors can complete their tasks.